bodo-ai/PyDough/documentation/dsl.md

 Part of the benefit of doing `collection.subcollection` accesses is that properties from the ancestor collection can be accessed from the current collection.
 This is done via a `BACK` call.
 Accessing properties from `BACK(n)` can be done to access properties from the n-th ancestor of the current collection.
 The simplest recommended way to do this is to just access a scalar property of an ancestor in order to include it in the final answer.

-Good Example #1: For every address' current occupants, lists their first name last name, and the city/state of the current address they belong to.
+**Good Example #1**: For every address' current occupants, lists their first name last name, and the city/state of the current address they belong to.

 ```py
 %%pydough